![]() |

 Goa is the epicentre of the tourism trade and a hot bed of drug consumption during the tourist season.
 Police intelligence reports indicate that Goan drug clients comprise both local Indian tourists and foreigners.

-The main centres of drug consumption are rave and trance parties predominantly organised in the north Goa beach belt, which comprises Anjuna, Vagator, Baga, Calangute, Morjim and Ashvem beaches.
+consumption are rave and trance parties predominantly organised in the

+Top level police officials from Delhi tracking the trance and rave parties, which are attended by 90 per cent of the foreigners in Goa, said that last season, after a police crackdown, the party scene shifted from Goa to Thailand.
 Police intelligence reports indicate that the Goan drug peddlers sell ten per cent of the synthetic drug in the open market and 40 per cent at rave parties.
-The other 50 per cent is sent to the cosmopolitan cities in the country.
+The other 50 per cent is sent to the cosmopolitan cities in the country. |

 Goa is not just the transit point for drugs out of the country.
 In the last couple of years, as an increasing number of foreigners bought properties in the coastal belt, a corresponding increase in drug production has been taking place.